bahmutov/fastify-example-tests/README.md

 These tests are for the online course [Cypress Network Testing Exercises](https://cypress.tips/courses)

 The public repository has test placeholders to be filled by the actual Cypress commands.

+## Requirements

+- Node.js >= 14 check with `node -v`
+- clone the example application repo [fastify-example](https://github.com/bahmutov/fastify-example), install its dependencies and start the application.
+It should be running at `localhost:4200`

+## Install

+- `npm install`

+Should install all dependencies, including Cypress

+## Start writing tests

+- Enroll in the course
+- Watch the introduction lesson
+- Open the first test [spec01.js](./cypress/integration/spec01.js) and try implementing it following the comments
+- Watch the lesson that covers the `spec01.js` to see if your solution matches mine

+## Feedback

+These tests were set up by Gleb Bahmutov.
+If you have any feedback about these tests and the course, drop me an email